MileHacker Logo

 • Some newer developments and the Grand Park offer pleasant cycling paths.

-• Cycling in general city traffic can be challenging due to aggressive driving habits and less defined road lanes.
+• Cycling in general city traffic can be difficult because of aggressive driving habits and less defined road lanes.

 • Recreational cycling stays popular within the Grand Park and along the Lana River.